 We’ve covered how to reply to messages and how to send them.
 However, you might not be sold on Facebook Messenger itself.
 That hesitancy is understandable.
 After all, new tools hit the market all the time and they’re not all worth your attention.
 What benefits can you enjoy with Facebook Messenger?
 The list is pretty long!
 Here’s a quick look at some of the most compelling reasons to make this tool part of your communications arsenal:

 Of course, there is only so much you can do with automated responses and answers to frequently asked questions.
-If your team is already stretched thin, we can help.
-Facebook Messenger allows you to set partners and providers who have access to your inbox and can reply to customer questions and comments.

 At Smith.ai, we understand how critical it is that you put the best foot forward at all times.
 That goes far beyond professional responses to queries during business hours.
 In an increasingly global economy, your customers/clients can message at any hour of the day or night.
 If your business is closed or your team is overwhelmed with other responsibilities, those queries may go unanswered.